 How will humanity survive?

-As a new humanity where we are always in some way tangibly connected to one another, concepts like adversary and selfishness dissolve.
+As a new humanity where we are always in some way tangibly connected to one another like the jewels of Indra’s Net, concepts such as adversary and selfishness dissolve.
 Our newfound senses transcend such notions.
-The role of ego shrinks to function principally as ID and location coordinates from where our unique personal lives contribute to an equally perceivable larger experience.
+The role of ego returns to function principally as ID and location coordinates from which our unique personal lives contribute to an equally perceivable larger, collective experience.
 This is our evolution.

 Inner Net exhibits characteristics of Hive Mind3.
 Consider insect colonies – termites are a society of creatures capable of building mounds that rival our tallest skyscrapers in relative scale4.
 Bees communicate within their colonies5 and with plants6 in a survival synergy that we do not yet fully comprehend.
 These creatures create and flourish collectively within domains where thousands of them survive with an order and efficiency that make our atrocious political conflicts here at our self-authorized ‘top of the food chain’7 appear ludicrous and primitive.
 They accomplish all this without technology or money.
-This does not mean to portray our potential future as a matrix of mindless automatons.
+They operate unimpeded by negotiations about who does what for how much, and devoid of the vanity of who gets credit.
+This does not mean to portray our potential future as a matrix of mindless humatons.
 Rather, as evolved beings, our interests will best be served by developing (awakening?) similar sensitivities and channels of communication.
-As the new humanity, our current climate change crisis could be clearly acknowledged around the globe relatively spontaneously and inspire an appropriate, self-evident local response by each one of us.
+As the new humanity, our current climate change crisis might be clearly acknowledged around the globe relatively spontaneously and inspire an appropriate, self-evident local response by each one of us.
 This is our evolution.

-The primary obstruction is our egocentric delusion of personal sovereignty.
+The primary obstruction at hand is our egocentric delusion of discrete personal sovereignty.
 For millennia we have been held captive by a conviction of identity that insists: ‘I am ego’ and ‘ego is me’.
-Paul Levy presents the case of “wetiko (malignant egophrenia) as a psychotic sickness of the soul and spirit at the root of humanity’s inhumanity to itself”16.
+Paul Levy presents the case of “wetiko (malignant egophrenia) as a psychotic sickness of the soul and spirit at the root of humanity’s inhumanity to itself”17.
 Wetiko (aka Windigo, Wihtikow) is a Native American term for a virus of the psyche infecting us all.
-Wetiko maintains its lock on us insidiously with tools for its self-preservation that emphasize and reinforce our sense of separateness – guns and money among the most powerful.
+Wetiko maintains a lock on us insidiously with devices for its self-preservation that emphasize and reinforce our deluded sense of separateness – religion, guns, and money among the most powerful.
 Our iron clad identification with egocentricity is wetiko’s strongest defense.
-How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront it within yourself?
+How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront the wetiko lurking within yourself?
 Can you see that forest for the trees?
 Are you willing?!
 This is our evolution.

-The egocentricity experiment with human design has run its course – its climax is our confluence of crises.
+The egocentricity experiment with human Design has run its course – its climax is our confluence of crises.
 Virtually all system solutions and ascension paths proposed by even the most enlightened among us fail to breach egocentricity’s stronghold.
-The forecast for our imminent extinction17 is well founded and arguably certain unless we become something new18.
+The forecast for our imminent extinction18 is well founded and arguably certain unless we become something new19.
 Metamorphosis is appropriate terminology here.
-At this Moment in history, ages of humanity can be metaphorically distilled into a litter of newborn kittens, blind from birth, whose eyes are now poised to open onto their world for the very first time19….are we ready?
+At this Moment in history, ages of humanity can be metaphorically distilled into a litter of newborn kittens, blind from birth, whose eyes are now poised to open onto their world for the very first time20….are we ready?
 This is our evolution.

 References and relevant/resonant reading: